◀ Back to all policies

 Preventing Contact

 If we suspect someone of tamaiti abuse, we must prevent them from coming into contact with any tamariki in our Centre.
-We may need to exclude them from our premises (see Regulation 56)
+We may need to exclude them from our premises (see Regulation 56(external link)).

 Physical or mental unwellness includes: